Taking over D.C.

 The attacks on D.C. are also an attack on democracy itself.
 If these bills prevail, they will set a precedent for usurping power from local residents and officials to make basic decisions about how to allocate their resources, who will represent them, and what their laws will be.
 Here’s why that matters:

-We have seen some of the most valiant fights for democracy and the rule of law happen in this country’s courthouses.
-Judges and attorneys general have been at the forefront of fighting back against this administration.
-But allowing them to become personal appointees–forcing them to answer to the president, and not their local communities–weakens their ability to speak out and stand up.
+Some of the most valiant fights for democracy and the rule of law have occured in this country’s courthouses.
+Judges and attorneys general have been at the forefront of fighting back against abuses of power.

 Eliminating cashless bail makes us less safe